How to Create Marketing Videos That Connect with Your Audience

 Create an Editing Roadmap

-Lay out your storyboard sequentially and plug-in timestamps for each scene based on footage lengths.
-Having this bird's eye view minimises hiccups in the flow.
+Lay out your storyboard sequentially and insert timestamps for each scene based on the footage lengths.
+Having this bird's-eye view minimises hiccups in the flow.

 Hook Attention Fast